 The rich man did not show compassion toward the beggar.
-His clothing was splendid and his food a feast.
-Yet, he had no pity on the the place of eternal punishment following judgment (Rev. 1:18; 20:14; Mark 9:43-48).
+His cloththe place of eternal punishment following judgment (Rev. 1:18; 20:14; Mark 9:43-48).
 There would be no relief given to the rich man in torments, for there was a great gulf between that place and the peaceful rest and safety of Abraham's bosom (called "Paradise" by Jesus in Luke 23:43).
 While alive, the rich man's love of money had figuratively fixed a "great gulf" between himself and the beggar that he failed to mercifully reach across to relieve the suffering of Lazarus.
 In death, a real gulf now existed between them that could not and would not be crossed by either (Luke 16:26).